smhc/matterbridge-cat-door/README.md

 ---

-This plugin shows how to use the Matter history and how to create passive device in matter.js.
+This plugin shows how to use the Matter history and how to create a passive device in matter.js.

 It create a virtual contact sensor device that continuously changes state and triggers the corresponding event.